My name is Flora Goldenberg and I am a Professional Tour Guide, Licensed by the State.

-I was born in Paris, and I grew up in the Marais neighborhood, in the heart of a Jewish quarter in Paris.
-I am very close to my Jewish origins, and I decided to reveal the Jewish history of my city, through places and stories that you would never find in a travel guide book.
+I was born in Paris, grew up in Le Marais neighborhood, in the heart of a Jewish quarter in Paris.
+I feel very close to my Jewish origins.
+So I decided to reveal the Jewish history of my city, through places and stories that you would never find in a travel guide book.

 The city of Paris is my passion and I couldn’t think of a better way to reveal everything Paris can offer.
 I must confess that my mother, who is a guide in Paris since 25 years, gave me the pleasure of sharing and exchanging.

 I will also be happy to give you any good advice that you would need during your stay in Paris, to help you find a kosher hotel or restaurant, as well as any other orientation questions that you have!